 When will the new rule come into effect?

 The Thai government approved the principle of returning to a shorter visa exemption on May 19, 2026.
-The new rules are expected to come into effect 15 days after their publication in the Royal Gazette, Thailand’s official journal.
+The revised rules are expected to come into effect 15 days after their publication in the Royal Gazette, Thailand’s official journal.

 Can you still stay 60 or 90 days in Thailand?